jstolarek/jstolarek.github.io/drafts/websites.md

       blog entries and found them extremely helpful and was grateful to myself that I took the time to write them.

-[^4]: The term "cyberbrain" comes from Ghost in the Shell and referes to
+[^4]: The term "cyberbrain" comes from Ghost in the Shell and refers to
       cybernetic brain replacements used in the manga and its anime adaptation.

 [^5]: I am not sure whether this is still the case.
 Based on bits and pieces of